urbantrout/docs/en/upgrade.md

     > {tip} If Composer complains that your system doesn’t have PHP 7 installed, but you know it’s not an issue because Craft will run with a different PHP install (e.g. through MAMP or Vagrant), use the `--ignore-platform-reqs` flag.

-4. Then run the following command to install the Craft plugin installer for Composer:
+4. If you expect you’ll be installing any plugins, run the following command:

         composer require craftcms/plugin-installer

+5. Then run the following command to install the Craft plugin installer for Composer:

+        composer require craftcms/plugin-installer

-5. Once all the files are in place, replace the contents of your `public/index.php` file (or `public_htm/index.php`, etc.) with this code: (Be sure to preserve any PHP constants and other custom code you may have.)
+6. Once all the files are in place, replace the contents of your `public/index.php` file (or `public_htm/index.php`, etc.) with this code: (Be sure to preserve any PHP constants and other custom code you may have.)

     ```php
     <?php